Deltaus/neuralnetworks/README.md

-# neutralnetworks
+# neuralnetworks
-some implementations of the algorithms and components used in a neutral network
+some implementations of the algorithms and components used in a neural network